Entity Types

 Cost Centre

-• The Monthly Costs of the Staff and Assets are updated to appear as the monthly cost of the Cost Centre.
+• Staff and Assets can be linked to Cost Centres: The monthly costs of the linked staff and assets are updated to appear as the monthly cost of the Cost Centre.

 • Assets linked to a Cost Centre are named Workstations.